florian/reading-notes/1_OpenIntro-Statistics.md

 ### 1.3 Overview of data collection principles

-- Each question we want to answer is based on a target *population*
+- Every question we want to answer is based on a target *population*
 - Often, we can't collect data about the entire population, so we work on a *sample* of the population
 - Anecdotes generally don't have much value because they are usually based on few data points and humans tend to remember outliers much more
 - Sampling can be difficult because it's easy to select a subpopulation that's not representative